laurelthorburn/laurelthorburn/README.md

 I am a software engineer and doctor of audiology.
 I love to code and am always looking for new things to create.

 - 👩🏻‍🎓 Full Stack Developer who specializes in Front End
-- 🌱 I’m currently learning Ruby on Rails 🚀
+- 🌱 I’m currently learning TypeScript
 - 🖥️ I am always seeking to improve web accessbility 💖
 - 📫 How to reach me: codinglaurel@gmail.com
 - 📖 Fun fact: I read the docs && the source code